NextCenturyCorporation/itm-scenario-validator/README.md

 * If there are `N` `scenario.scenes`, then `scenario.scenes[0]` through `N-1` must contain transitions
 * `scenario.state.characters.demographics.mission_importance` must be consistent with `scenario.state.mission.character_importance `
     * Every character with `mission_importance` should be an entry in `character_importance`, and vice-versa
-    * This does not include “normal”, which is the default level of importance.
-For example, a character may not specify `mission_importance` and `character_importance` may explicitly specify the character with importance “normal”, or a character may specify `mission_importance` with “normal” and `character_importance` may not list that character
+    * This does not include "normal", which is the default level of importance.
+For example, a character may not specify `mission_importance` and `character_importance` may explicitly specify the character with importance "normal", or a character may specify `mission_importance` with "normal" and `character_importance` may not list that character

 #### Injury/Location Matches
 Injuries are only allowed to have specific locations.
 Please follow the table to create valid matches.